 Empty bottle weight: 550 g

 Cork size: 28 x 42

 Cork material: cork

-Soil: marl, clay and an abundance of limestone and magnesium
+Soil: marly, with clay and a large supply of limestone and magnesium

-Agricultural method: spontaneous grassing, cut twice during the spring – summer period and soil tillage (ripper subsoiling with 3 teeth) to a 30-40 cm depth, carried out in autumn.
+Agricultural method: spontaneous grassing, with 2 grass mowings during the spring-summer season and one tillage (subsoiling with a 3-tooth ripper) to a depth of 30 to 40 cm, carried out in the fall.
 Limited use of herbicides and fungicides

 Year of plantation: 1977